tkightly/london-by-night/1-acts/act-1/act-1.md

 * tunnel has some patchy emergency lighting
 * power cables sway from the movement of a recent train
-* blood trail leads into a maintenance door in the wall the leads to **Ancient Shrine**
+* blood trail leads into a maintenance door in the wall the leads to **Makeshift Shrine**

 -> South Platform
 -> Ancient Shrine